Aly-Khalifa/scratch-detection/README.md

 # scratch-detection
 Tensorflow U-Net model for semantic segmentation of scratches from damaged films.
+This project was completed as part of the Computer Engineering Image Processing course at McMaster University.

 ## Introduction